vainkop/SwiftGit3/README.md

 )
 ```

+## SwiftGit3 is a fork of [SwiftGit2](https://github.com/SwiftGit2/SwiftGit2/)

+The difference is that all major improvments which have been stuck in the PRs at SwiftGit2 are in the `main` branch here, and new features, such as branch changes, and push, are supported here.
+Because a real app in production is using SwiftGit3, it's subject to be updated frequently as new feature requests are complete.

+There's lot of work needed to be done to clean up some of the new features.
+PRs are very welcome.
+While it would be unfortunate for SwiftGit3 to diverge far from SwiftGit2, it's better than problems here get fixed than waiting on activity from SwiftGit2.

 ## Design
 SwiftGit2 uses value objects wherever possible.
 That means using Swift’s `struct`s and `enum`s without holding references to libgit2 objects.
 This has a number of advantages: